 What if trees could speak…

 Hike in Muddus and enjoy the deep canyons and the spectacular waterfalls that cuts through an old pine forests.
 Muddus national park, part of the UNESCO world heritage site Laponia, is considered one of the most silent places in Sweden.
 Lichens hanging from the trees witness of pure and clean air but is also food for the reindeers that stays in the forest both winter and summer.
 Our weekend hike in Muddus takes us across great wetlands and along trails through the national park that is home to both bears, moose and great birds like ptarmigans and wood-grouse.

 People have lived in the area for thousands of years.
 Still today, the great forests in Muddus is an important grazing area for the reindeers from several different Sami communities.
 Along the hike in Muddus we’ll look for traces of human activity such as hunting pit system and old overgrown hearths.
 We stay in huts or tents along the trail, cook food over open fire and eat berries directly from the bushes.

 This hike is for you who…

 …wants to get out of town for the weekend and would like to experience the ancient forest in Muddus national park.
 To hike in Muddus you must be able to hike 7-15 kilometers per day and carry a backpack of around 10 kg.
-Recommended age 16-70 years old.
+Recommended age from 16 years old.
 Please contact us if you have any questions regarding your physical ability or experience level.

 Food and accommodations